sebastian-schmidt/blog/posts/line-width-detection-in-matlab.rst

 .. _this paper: http://www.ncbi.nlm.nih.gov/pubmed/17269626

 I prepared a few images to show how the Matlab script works.
-I used two different line sizes for gaussian type brush and 4 different widths for the hard edge pen tool.
+I used two different line sizes for a gaussian type brush and 4 different widths for the hard edge pen tool.
 It should be fairly customizable to diffent approaches.

 .. figure:: ../images/lineswidth/lines_size20.png
    :alt: Different strokes